Capstone-Template-orginisation/website-template/src/content/docs/policies/Example-Contributing Effectively in T3 2023.md

 ---

 Welcome to T3 2023, we are eager to see the excellent work that would be produced at the end of this trimester.
-This document provides information to guide every member of Thoth Tech in contributing effectively to their various products.
+This document provides information to guide every member of Company in contributing effectively to their various products.

 ## T3 2023 Calendar